b3j0f/rcm/README.rst

 A component inherits from a dictionary in order to access to component ports through __delitem__, __setitem__ and __getitem__ methods, and is hashable.

-Here is a description of packages:
+Here is a description of provided packages:

-* rcm: default package, contains modules core and packages binding, controller, decorator, factory and parser.

-* pyrcm.core: contains definition of Component (base class for every object in this library), Interface, Binding and get_config() and get_bootstrap_component() method which allows to get the bootstrap component and starts to load components.

-* pyrcm.binding: contains binding types such as python (default), REST, etc.

-* pyrcm.decorator: contains all decorators useful to complete component configuration.

-* pyrcm.factory: contains all types of component factories.
+* b3j0f.rcm.core: default package which contains the definition of a Component.

-* pyrcm.parser: contains components with component configuration rules (files of kind sca, json, xml, etc.).
+* b3j0f.rcm.io: Input/Output Component management.
+* b3j0f.rcm.nf: non-functional properties of components.
+* b3j0f.rcm.factory: component factory definition.
+* b3j0f.rcm.conf: component configuration.

 Examples
 --------